tsuru/tsuru/docs/using/python.rst

 deployment.
 So we can configure an automatic hook to always run before or after the app restarts.

-tsuru parses a file called ``app.yaml`` and runs restart hooks.
+tsuru parses a file called ``tsuru.yaml`` and runs restart hooks.
 As the extension suggests, this is a YAML file, that contains a list of commands that should run before and after the restart.
-Here is our example of app.yaml:
+Here is our example of tsuru.yaml:

 .. highlight:: yaml

 ::

     hooks:
-      restart:
-        after:
+      build:
         - python manage.py syncdb --noinput
         - python manage.py migrate

 For more details, check the :doc:`hooks documentation </using/deploy-hooks>`.